tjluoma/John-Cleese-on-Creativity/Transcript.markdown

 So what i can just add now is that creativity is *not* possible in the closed mode.
 (6:10)

 > Ok, so how many American network TV executives does it take to screw in a lightbulb?
-Answer: Does it have to be a lightbulb?
+Answer: Does it *have* to be a lightbulb?
 How many doorke--

 ## Closed Mode (6:27)

 Let me explain a little.
 By the "closed mode" I mean the mode that we are in *most of the time* when {we are} at work.

 We have inside us a feeling that there's lots to be done and we have to get on with it if we're going to get through it all.

 It's an active (probably *slightly* anxious) mode, although the anxiety can be exiting and pleasurable.

 It's a mode which we're probably a little impatient, if only with ourselves.

 It has a *little* tension in it, not much humor.

-It's a mode in which we're very purposeful, and it's a mode in which we *can* get very stressed and even a bit manic, but *not* creative.
+It's a mode in which we're very *purposeful*, and it's a mode in which we *can* get very stressed and even a bit manic, but *not* creative.

 ## Open Mode (7:10)

 By contrast, the open mode, is relaxed… expansive… less purposeful mode… in which we're probably more contemplative, more inclined to humor (which always accompanies a wider perspective) and, consequently, more playful.

 It's a mood in which *curiosity for its own sake* can operate because we're not under pressure to get a specific thing done quickly.
-We can play, and that is what allows our natural creativity to surface.
+We can *play*, and that is what allows our natural creativity to surface.

-Let me give you and example of what i mean
+### Example of Open vs Closed Mode: Alexander Fleming (7:48)

-### Example of Open vs Closed Mode: Alexander Fleming (7:51)
+Let me give you and example of what I mean.

-When Alexander Fleming<sup id="Fleming"><a href="#fn-5">5</a></sup> had the thought that led to the discovery of penicillin he must have been in the *open mode*.
+When Alexander Fleming<sup id="Fleming"><a href="#fn-5">5</a></sup> had the thought that led to the discovery of penicillin, he must have been in the *open mode*.

 The previous day, he'd arranged a number of dishes to that culture would grow upon them.